 COCOLIFE shall, on the basis of materiality and risk, ensure that pertinent identification information and documents collected under the CDD process are kept up-to-date and relevant, by undertaking reviews of existing records, particularly for higher risk categories of customers.
+COCOLIFE shall ensure that beneficial ownership information are updated in case of any changes.
 Updating of records shall be mandatory when enhanced ongoing monitoring process is warranted.
 COCOLIFE shall document the actions taken in connection with updating of customer's record/information, and accordingly update the customer's risk profile.

-I. CUSTOMER VERIFICATION
+M. CUSTOMER VERIFICATION